<<Previous | Story Intro | Return to Stories | Next >>

 Daniel scanned the notes the Kelownan had thrust at him.
 Nodded his enthusiasm.
 "I just spoke to General Hammond.
 SG-12, Cam, Casey, and I will make another trip to 611."

-"We’d better find more than just another bit of text to translate," Casey muttered as she settled behind her desk, began sorting through notes for the database.
+"We’d better find more than just another bit of text to translate," Casey muttered from her place behind her desk, where she was sorting through notes for the database.

 He turned to look at his wife.
 "Case?"